 Apart from mainland Turkey, the Turkish Bank Group has many more branches all across the globe.
 It has branches in the United Kingdom, and the other European States.
 Within Turkey, this bank was reconstituted in 1991 to improve its capacity.
 It has several branches across the country and boasts an impressive liquidity capacity.

 İlbank was initially named Belediyeler Bankası when it was created in 1933.
 The current name was adopted by the government after a financial shakeup.
-The reason for the redesign of the bank was to reform it such that it can provide monitory support to villages that have been marginalized.
+The reason for the redesign of the bank was to reform it such that it can provide monetary support to villages that have been marginalized.
 Additionally, it is tasked to cater to the increased urbanization and population growth to foster development.

 At the moment, İlbank is owned by the Turkish Government and its headquarters is in Ankara. İlbank provides specific banking services that cater to social infrastructures such as water supply and water treatment.

 Fibabanka had undergone several name changes before its present setup.
-The name change was due to the change in management and structure due to takeover by various owners at different times.
+The name change was due to the change in management and structure due to the takeover by various owners at different times.
 The name Fibabanka was finally arrived at in 2010 when the financial institution was purchased by Fiba Group.
-Since then, the bank has been known to take a personal approach to bank by providing its clients with custom services that suit their needs.
+Since then, the bank has been known to take a personal approach to banks by providing its clients with custom services that suit their needs.

 Fibabanka predominately provides banking services to businesses and organizations that are involved in commercial, and agricultural activities.
 This bank has a new generation of bankers that have the necessary skill to position it as one of the banks of the future in Turkey.